TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Data and Sample Selection

 We emphasize that due to sector-to-sector stitching and detector sensitivity changes during momentum dumps, variability amplitudes for periods longer than about 13 days and especially 27 days will inevitably be suppressed.
 To attempt to account for this, we ran a series of noiseless, sinusoidal light curve simulations through a renormalization and stitching algorithm and compared the measured amplitudes to the true input amplitudes.
 For perfect sinusoids, we found that the amplitude suppression factor decays exponentially with period past 27 days.
 However, applying a correction to our measured amplitudes did not affect our results; to avoid artificially injecting period--amplitude biases we leave our reported amplitudes uncorrected.

-Finally, we also measured the 6-hour combined differential photometric precision \citep[CDPP,][]{Christiansen2012}, which quantifies the photometric noise, for each of our light curves.
+Finally, we also measured the 6-hour CDPP, which quantifies the photometric noise, for each of our light curves.
 Since the CDPP is measured on timescales shorter than the typical TESS systematics, it should be unaffected by momentum dumps and sector-to-sector stitching.